gadenbuie/epoxy/README.md

 ````

 The movie *Back to the Future Part II* was released in **1989**.
 It
-earned \$118,450,002 with a budget of \$40,000,000, and it features
+earned $118,450,002 with a budget of $40,000,000, and it features movie
-movie stars Michael J. Fox, Christopher Lloyd, Lea Thompson, and Thomas
+stars Michael J. Fox, Christopher Lloyd, Lea Thompson and Thomas F.
-F. Wilson.
+Wilson.

 Learn more about `epoxy` chunks – and its siblings `epoxy_html` and
 `epoxy_latex` – in [Getting